wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-deploy-local-git.md

 ## <a id="Step2"></a>Step 2: Commit your content

-Azure supports applications created in a variety of programming languages.
+App Service supports applications created in a variety of programming languages.

 1. If your repository already includes content skip this point and move to point 2 below.
 If your repository does not already include content simply populate with a static .html file as follows: